CK-Explorer/DuoSubs/README.md

     run_merge_pipeline(args, print)
     ```

+> ⚠️ **Warning**
-⚠️ Note: Some models may require significant RAM or GPU (VRAM) to run, and might
-not be compatible with all devices — especially larger models.
+> - Some models may require significant RAM or GPU (VRAM) to run, and might not be compatible with all devices — especially larger models.
+> - Also, please ensure the selected model supports your desired language for reliable results.

 To learn more about this tool, please see the
 [documentation](https://duosubs.readthedocs.io/en/latest/).